lagbolt/library/TechServices.md

 * Based on something a friend says, a patron checks the catalog and discovers a new book by a favorite author.

 If you regard non-interactive services as no less than interactive services — and I do — you have to treat non-interactive services as self-sufficient.
 "If you have a question, ask a librarian" undercuts that commitment by turning a non-interactive service into an interactive service.
-This has obvious implications for, e.g., online documentation or signage.
+Committing to non-interactive services staying non-interactive has obvious implications for, e.g., online documentation or signage.

 ## How Services Relate to Each Other